General Bird Records Reporting Guidelines

 How the Society’s records are used

-Each year the Society receives tens of thousands of records, and at end 2008 we held over one million records on our database.
+Each year the Society receives tens of thousands of records, and at the end of 2020 we held over five million records on our database.
 This database:-

 - provides the records which form the basis of the species accounts in the annual Sussex Bird Report